From 5 November 2020, fishing has been suspended due to the national COVID-19 restrictions.

-There is one council run fishing pond in the area: Hardwick Heath, Bury St Edmunds.
+There is one council run fishing pond in the area at Hardwick Heath, Bury St Edmunds.

 Newt pond, Castle Playing Fields, Haverhill - update